-(3) For the Fiscal Years referenced above, the District participated in a countywide delinquent tax financing program through which the District has sold its delinquent tax revenues and received 100% of the delinquent amount plus a premium.
+(3) Includes prior years' delinquencies.
+The District participates in a countywide delinquent tax financing program through which it sells its delinquent tax revenues and receives an upfront payment.
 The District may, but is not obligated to, continue to participate in the delinquent tax financing program in the future.